Linnea87/adventure-game/README.md

 - `main()`
     - Calls all the game functions

+### Design
+Since this is a text-based game, I have made an active choice not to validate the inputs where the user is prompted to press `enter` to be interactive.
+These inputs are part of the design and their purpose is to keep the user interested in the game.

+In my design, I have also made frequent use of:

+- `\n` for new line
+- `\t` for move the text a bit towards the center.

+The colors used are well chosen:

+- `Red` is used for error messages

+- `White` is used for the narration

+- `Yellow` is used for the user's voice

+- `Blue` is used for the friend's voice

+- `Green` is used when the user is expected to be interactive in the game.

+All these choices are to lighten up all the text, and make the game more user-friendly.

+### Imports
+I've used the following Python packages and/or external imported packages.

+- `sys`: used for the restart() and print_slow() functions.
+- `os`: used for the clear() function.
+- `time`: used for time.sleep()function.
+- `pyfiglet`: used for including the ASCII art.
+- `colorama`: used for including colors.

 ## Technologies
-* [Python](https://www.python.org/) used as the back-end programming language.
+- [Python](https://www.python.org/) used as the back-end programming language.
-* [Git](https://git-scm.com/) used for version control. (git add, git commit, git push)
+- [Git](https://git-scm.com/) used for version control. (git add, git commit, git push)
-* [GitHub](github.com) used for secure online code storage.
+- [GitHub](github.com) used for secure online code storage.
-* [Gitpod](https://gitpod.io/) used as a cloud-based IDE for development with Code Institutes template.
+- [Gitpod](https://gitpod.io/) used as a cloud-based IDE for development with Code Institutes template.
-* [Heroku](https://dashboard.heroku.com/apps) used for hosting the deployed back-end site.
+- [Heroku](https://dashboard.heroku.com/apps) used for hosting the deployed back-end site.

 ## Testing
-* Throughout this project I have been testing the game by running it in the gitpod terminal and Heroku terminal.
+Throughout this project I have been testing the game by running it in the gitpod terminal and Heroku terminal.

-* Below all the validation that has been done is shown.
+Below all the validation that has been done is shown.

 ### Input Validation
-* As I discussed in the introduction, I have only validated those inputs which are the main key to progress in the game.
+As I discussed in the `design` section, I have only validated the inputs that are the main key for the game to continue.

-* The gifs show that error messages with instructions are displayed if the user enters an invalid answer
+- The gifs show that error messages with instructions are displayed if the user enters an invalid answer
  #### The yes or no input
 ![Yes or no](docs/yes-no.gif)
 #### The name input